Trending

 By optimizing the properties of the 3D Gaussians directly, the method achieves fast training times.
 The renderer, designed for efficiency, leverages modern GPU architectures to achieve real-time rendering speeds while maintaining high visual quality.

-Additionally, because of 3DGS’s setup, there have also been integrations with some web based platforms, such as Three.js, React Three Fiber, and 3D Design tool, Spline.
+Additionally, because of 3DGS’s structure, there have also been integrations with some web based platforms, such as Three.js, React Three Fiber, and 3D Design tool, Spline.
 These tools help make it possible to bring Gaussian Splatting into no code web design platforms such as Framer and Webflow, making it easy to show off your creations.

 To render a new view of the scene, the positions and properties of the 3D Gaussians are projected onto the 2D image plane of the camera viewpoint.
 This projection translates the 3D Gaussians into 2D "splats" on the image, where their contributions are blended together based on their properties and distances to the camera.